 It turns out that his great-grandmother died after childbirth, which is a tragedy that occurred all-too-frequently in the past (and still occurs to this day in many parts of the world).
 His great-grandfather remarried and had my great-grandfather.

 A second cousin could share as high as 500 cms (though the average is closer to 200 cms).
 The low number in shared DNA is because of the “half” relationship a few generations back, which resulted in less shared DNA and Ancestry’s software thinking that our relationship was more distant.

 My grandmother’s family got split up when she was young, so my mother didn’t get a chance to know first and second cousins in her family.
-Otherwise, this new cousin for me might have been someone that I would have known while I was growing up.
-It’s a good thing that he had already gotten a head start on the family tree the old-fashioned way (pre-DNA) or I might have ignored this cousin match (foolishly!) and missed out on a very wonderful family relationship with my second cousin.
+Otherwise, this new cousin for me might have been someone that I would have known of, or even known personally, while I was growing up.

+I hope this post gave you some explanation as to why you might still have to build a family tree even if you took a DNA test.
 Have you noticed anything that DNA was not able to help you with?
 How have you used DNA in your own family research?
 Answer in the comments!